Tips for Selecting A Roommate

 1. Set up your personal profile.
 As part of the housing application process you will answer questions that will be used in the roommate search process.

-First year and transfer students, applying for Fall 2021 (Academic Year 2021-2022): You will be able to search for a roommate a few different ways through the myHousing portal.
+First year and transfer students, applying for Fall 2022 (Academic Year 2022-2023): You will be able to search for a roommate a few different ways through the myHousing portal beginning on May 2, 2022.
 The myHousing portal has a roommate matching system we use to help you find potential roommates.
 Filling out the personal profile and roommate matching questionnaire will help you find someone in our online roommate matching system if you want to choose your own roommate.
 If you do not want to choose your own roommate, our staff match you using your personal profile.
 Know that if you participate in the roommate search process, others will be able to see your profile information including gender identity.
-Starting in June 2021, you will be able to choose a room assignment with your roommate.
+Starting in July 2022, you will be able to choose a room assignment with your roommate.

 3. Push yourself outside your comfort zone.
 We understand the process of looking for a roommate can be challenging, and even a little uncomfortable.
 We encourage you to embrace this process for all that it represents about your transition to life in college.
 Don’t just accept the first roommate request you receive; actively engage in conversations with multiple roommates to see who will be the best fit for you.
 Also, once you have found a roommate, let others you have been talking with know you have found someone else.
 Hot tip: don’t live with a friend.
 We won’t stop you from doing this, but we would encourage you to trust our experience when we say that it can be hard to live with someone you know but have never shared a space with long term.